|

 Beyond this, An Unexpected Christmas really steps back from all the let’s-cram-everything-we-can-in Christmas activities and I appreciate this.
 There’s still plenty of Christmas (décor, a play), it’s just more manageable and there are still other films that go that route.
 This one is perfect as is minus some of the closing drama about breaking up and relationship commitments.
 The relationships, outside of this, are mostly good and I like the solid brother-sister relationship, which did turn out to be a surprise.

 Those who enjoy this trope will probably find something to smile about.
-Whether it’s the brief Hallmark cameo or the fabulous banter (I laughed several times) between Hynes and Lenz, there’s plenty of smiles here.
+Whether it’s the brief Hallmark cameo or the fabulous banter (this one does make me laugh) between Hynes and Lenz, there’s plenty of smiles here.

 PINTEREST PIN – SAVE & SHARE